il94/CraftyPic/README.md

 ## Description
 <p align="center">
 	Do you prefer Instagram or Snapchat ?
-It doesn't matter, because CraftyPic gathers the best of both of them !
-This project, originally camagru, has been completed as part of the 42 School curriculum.
+It doesn't matter, because CraftyPic gathers the best of both of them ! <br> This project, originally camagru, has been completed as part of the 42 School curriculum.
 </p>

 ## Local installation